 Run a scan

-The Run scan button starts a fresh scan for this website.
-When a scan starts successfully, Siteimp opens the matching Scan Results page.
+After selecting a Lighthouse mode, choose Run scan to begin a fresh scan for this website.
+When the scan starts successfully, Siteimp opens the matching Scan Results page automatically.

 By default, this page starts scans in strict mode.
 That means Siteimp respects robots.txt unless ownership verification and owner override are configured elsewhere in the website setup.